 Lighting Resources is dedicated to Recycling and Reclaiming 100% of Airbag Components

 Lighting Resources’ airbag recycling process philosophy is to recover three key commodities: Scrap Metal, Plastic, and Scrap Nylon.
-Airbag modules from steering wheels, glove boxes, side curtains, and others as well as seatbelt pretensioners are disassembled.
-The charge unit, nylon bag or seatbelt strapping, metal, and plastic are all recovered and reclaimed.
+Airbag modules from steering wheels, glove boxes, side curtains, and others, as well as seatbelt pre-tensioners, are disassembled.
+The charging unit, nylon bag or seatbelt strapping, metal, and plastic are all recovered and reclaimed.
 Charge units are electrically discharged and then recycled as scrap metal.
 Our recovery and reclamation process ensures ZERO LANDFILL WASTE for recycled airbag modules.

 Operations of our automotive airbag recycling program in Johnson City, Tennessee is not operational at this time.
 For further information contact Lighting Resources at (423) 328-7012